hodyroff/scs-training/registry/registry.md

 They can do that variously, based on the Harbor configuration.

-- Redis - Key value storage used as a login session cache, a registry manifest cache, and a queue for the jobservice (e.g. Trivy)
+- Redis - Key value storage used as a login session cache, a registry manifest cache, and a queue for the job-service (e.g. Trivy)
   - By default it is deployed as "internal" single node database into the same Kubernetes cluster as Harbor - as a StatefulSet with 1 replica mounting a PV (helm value: redis.type.internal)